Slovenia national under-17 football team

-The Slovenia national under-17 football team is the national under-17 football team of Slovenia and is controlled by the Football Association of Slovenia.
+The Slovenia national under-17 football team is the national under-17 football team of Slovenia and is governed by the Football Association of Slovenia.
 The team competes in the UEFA European Under-17 Championship, which is held annually.
 Their first appearance in a major tournament took place in 2012, when they qualified for the 2012 UEFA European Under-17 Championship as the host country.

 Players

 Current squad

-The following players were called up for the 2023 UEFA European Under-17 Championship qualification matches in November 2022.
+The following players were called up for the 2025 UEFA European Under-17 Championship qualification matches against Northern Ireland, England and Israel in March 2025.